rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 However, my issue with both of them boils down to the way they accomplish their feats: React hooks introduce local call-dependent state to functions that shouldn't have state in the first place, and Cypress implements its own command loop on top of JavaScript's own that is just different enough from the real one that I get confused.

 I suspect that both achieve the promised amazing developer-experience only in the short-term and for narrow use-cases.
 Longer-term, they mess with my brain's pattern matching enough to make me suspicious each time I have to work in a codebase with them in it.
+I suspect this applies to others, especially those learning the language, too.

 The following essay will be a deep dive into the hows and whys of React hooks and Cypress, the assumptions and stated reasons they're implemented that way and ultimately why I'm fairly skeptical about their long-term effects on writing and reading application code that's making use of them.